AhmadWaleed/vue-easy-notify/README.md

 ## Server Side Usage

-Below is the example how you can use vue-notify to handle laravel server side flash message and errors.
+Below is the example how you can use vue-easy-notify to handle laravel server side flash message and errors.

 Install [laracasts/flash](https://github.com/laracasts/flash) composer package.